ez-me/magnetico/cmd/magneticod/README.md

 ### Requirements
 - Decent Internet access (IPv4)

-  **magneticod** uses UDP protocol to communicate with the nodes in the DHT network, and TCP to communicate with the peers while fetching metadata. **Please make sure you have a healthy connection;** you can confirm this by checking at the *connection status indicator* of your BitTorrent client: if it does not indicate any error (*e.g.* a misconfigured NAT), **magneticod** should just work fine.
+  <code>magneticod</code> uses UDP protocol to communicate with the nodes in the DHT network, and TCP to communicate with the
+  peers while fetching metadata. **Please make sure you have a healthy connection;** you can confirm this by checking at the *connection status indicator* of your BitTorrent client: if it does not indicate any error (*e.g.* a misconfigured NAT),
+  <code>magneticod</code> should just work fine.

 ### Installing the Pre-Compiled Static Binary
 You can find the latest pre-compiled static binaries on [GitHub](https://github.com/ez-me/magnetico/releases)